darkobits/saffron/README.md

 }
 ```

-Because this invocation was valid, Yargs invoked our handler, which logged-out the parsed arguments
+Because this invocation was valid, Yargs invoked our handler, which logged the parsed arguments object.
-object.
-Let's provide an invalid algorithm and ensure that Yargs catches this mistake:
+Let's provide an invalid algorithm and ensure that Yargs catches the mistake:

 > `Command Line`